-The temperature isotherm of 19-20 °C has been reported as limiting Saccharina latissima geographic distribution (Müller et al., 2009).
-Gametophytes can develop in $\leq$ 23°C (Lüning, 1990) however the optimal temperature range for sporophyte growth is 10-15 °C (Bolton & Lüning, 1982).
+The temperature isotherm of 19-20°C has been reported as limiting Saccharina latissima geographic distribution (Müller et al., 2009).
+Gametophytes can develop in \leq 23°C (Lüning, 1990) however the optimal temperature range for sporophyte growth is 10-15 °C (Bolton & Lüning, 1982).
 Bolton & Lüning (1982) experimentally observed that sporophyte growth was inhibited by 50-70% at 20 °C and following 7 days at 23 °C all specimens completely disintegrated.
-In the field Saccharina latissima has shown significant regional variation in its acclimation to temperature changes, for example Gerard & Dubois (1988) observed sporophytes of Saccharina latissima which were regularly exposed to ≥20 °C could tolerate these temperatures, whereas sporophytes from other populations which rarely experience ≥17 °C showed 100% mortality after 3 weeks of exposure to 20 °C. Therefore the response of Saccharina latissima to a change in temperatures is likely to be locally variable.
+In the field Saccharina latissima has shown significant regional variation in its acclimation to temperature changes, for example Gerard & Dubois (1988) observed sporophytes of Saccharina latissima which were regularly exposed to \geq 20 °C could tolerate these temperatures, whereas sporophytes from other populations which rarely experience \geq 17 °C showed 100% mortality after 3 weeks of exposure to 20 °C. Therefore the response of Saccharina latissima to a change in temperatures is likely to be locally variable.

-In experiments, Lüning (1980) observed that Chorda filum could not reproduce at 15-20 °C but found that sporophytes could tolerate $\leq 26$ °C.
+In experiments, Lüning (1980) observed that Chorda filum could not reproduce at 15-20 °C but found that sporophytes could tolerate ≤26 °C.

-IR.HIR.KSed.Slat.ChoR is distributed throughout the UK (Connor et al., 2004).
 Northern to southern Sea Surface Temperature (SST) ranges from 8-16 °C in summer and 6-13 °C in winter in the UK (Beszczynska-Möller & Dye, 2013).
 The effect of this pressure is likely to be regionally variable.